Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

-- Unwitting Pawn: They never realize that Faust is planning to annihilate Extalia using the lacrima made from the people of Magnolia, until it's too late.
+- Unwitting Pawn: They never realize that Faust is planning to kill them using the lacrima made from the people of Magnolia until it's too late.

 - Walking the Earth: After being uprooted from Edolas to Earth-land, they decide to search for the remaining Exceed children who were born there.

-- You Can't Go Home Again: Thanks to Extalia's destruction and being sent to Earth-land from Anima, they can no longer call Edolas their home, especially Happy, Carla, and Panther Lily.
+- You Can't Go Home Again: With Extalia's destruction and Mystogan using the last of Edolas's magic to uproot them to Earth-land, the Exceeds can no longer call Edolas their home, not even Happy, Carla, and Panther Lily.

-Voiced by: Yui Horie (JP), Melinda Wood Allen (EN)
+Voiced by: Yui Horie (Japanese), Melinda Wood Allen (English)

-The ruler of Extalia and queen of the Exceed, revered as a god in Edolas.
-Unknown to Carla, she is also Carla's mother.
+The queen of Extalia and mother of Carla, revered as a god in Edolas.

 - Barefoot Cartoon Animal: Just like the other Exceed, she doesn't wear any shoes.